Salamqais75/NLP/README.md

 -Classification Using Sentence Embeddings
 A KNN classifier is trained using sentence embeddings to classify Knesset text chunks as committee or plenary.
 The results are compared with those obtained using custom features from a previous assignment.

-- Use of Large Language Models
+-Use of Large Language Models
-We briefly explore the application of large language models for improving word embeddings and classification tasks, comparing the results with those from traditional methods.
+We utilize DictaBERT to fill in masked tokens within sentences, enhancing the completion of text based on context.